andrewacashner/hearingfaithms/chapters/chapter-3.md

 that many scholars have assumed functioned as little more than secular entertainment in church, a parade of stock minor-theater characters and dogmatic clichés.
-The more villancicos one comes to know in depth, the less that stereotype will seem to apply.
+The more villancicos one comes to know in depth, though, the less that stereotype will seem to apply.
 There are just as many sophisticated villancicos as there are silly ones, and they did not serve the same functions.
 On the contrary, this anonymous poem and Padilla's musical setting both demand